nx-lr/protea/readme.md

 true; false
 ```

-When cast into booleans, anything that suggests something is empty, such as 0, the empty string, list, set, etc. All others yield `true`.
+When cast into booleans, anything that suggests something is empty, such as 0, the empty string, list, set, etc is `false`.
+All others yield`true`.

 ### Numbers